2025-ilaria/project-/index.md

 </p>

 <p>
-Through this process, we explored how <strong>AI-assisted semantic modeling</strong> can improve the representation of cultural heritage in structured datasets, bridging gaps and expanding knowledge accessibility.
+Through this process, we explored how <strong>AI-assistants</strong> can improve the representation of cultural heritage in structured datasets, bridging gaps and expanding knowledge accessibility.
 </p>